mwibrow/vlnm/docs/source/normalizers/quickstart.rst

     f1=['f1@20', 'f1@50', 'f1@80'], f2=['f2@20', 'f2@50', 'f2@80']

-Again, a regular expression can be used instead of a list:
+Again, a regular expression can be used instead of a list, but it is important to note that care should be taken to ensure the columns in the DataFrame are in the appropriate order.

 .. ipython::
     run: no

     f1=r'f1@[258]0', f2=r'f2@[258]0'